cheshire-cat-ai/docs/mkdocs/quickstart/writing-tool.md

 Imagine turning on and off the light in your room, searching an e-commerce or writing an email.
 The only limit is your fantasy &#128512;.

-## WatchFiles detected changes... reloading...
+## WatchFiles detected changes... reloading

 When changes to the plugin's source code are detected, the Cat automatically restarts.
 Feel free to make changes within the code and observe the results.